caedmonjudd/betterlorem/README.md

 # BetterLorem #

 Welcome to BetterLorem -- hopefully a better way to generate the famous Lorem Ipsum text for your applications.
+Every call to BetterLorem will generate a new transcript based on your parameters.
 This includes a new latin transcript for a fresh look and feel.

 ## Getting Started ##